woonzh/mccptester/README.md

 API end points hosted using Flask
 HTML, CSS and Javascript hosted using Flask

+Due to the large data volume, implemented a worker on redis for background processing.
+Frontend calls server in intervals to query on job status.

 ## Product info
 ### 1. Account
 Link your MCCP account with you IMS and TMS account